 The Problem: Real Estate Is Broken.
-Don't let the REALTORS steal your equity!
+We must not let Realtor-controlled interests destroy our city!

 A Coercion-based BusinessSource of Graph Data Below

 Real estate agents are not economists with special insights about any market.
 They are not professional carpenters or landscapers.
 They are not CPAs.
 They are not plumbers.
 They are not JD degree-holding attorneys.
 They are not concrete laborers, or electricians, or licensed home inspectors.

 Realtors are lobbyists whose business is based on coercion and what essentially amounts to contract fraud.
 Realtors accomplish their thievery with very underhanded tactics: collusion with other agents and brokerages, kickbacks to title companies they hold significant interest in, and with aggressive, expensive lobbying.
 For example, one of the things they lobby for is laws that require buyers of a mortgage (all customers of Realtors) to pay for the bank's "insurance" on value stolen by REALTOR and BROKER commissions.
 This scam is known as The PMI Scam, and it is something you can only avoid by removing Realtors from the equation entirely.
 When Realtors are taking a big fat slice of the "pie" you're buying insurance on, you end up paying more for insurance!
 Clearly there is nothing even remotely ethical about the Realtor's supposed "code of ethics".

 How does this happen?
 Realtors get away with stealing your equity because you let them.
 They assume that you are stupid, feed anxiety, and will do anything and everything to coerce and trap you into signing one of their contracts -- their forms, on their terms, tricking you into giving them a percentage of your equity.